open-telemetry/opentelemetry-dotnet/RELEASING.md

 13.Delete the API key generated in step 10.

-14. Mark the Github release from draft to actual publish.
+14.Mark the Github release from draft to actual publish.